 Amsterdam Area Map

-Amsterdam is a web of canals -- the city itself is about 20 percent water -- which can pose difficult to maneuver.
-At the center of the city is an area called Centrum, in which the Royal Palace of Amsterdam rises, as if to orient tourists.
-The verdant Canal Belt area -- which refers to the Herengracht, the Keizersgracht and the Prinsengracht canals, as well as the thin stretches of land found amongst them -- forms a half-circle around Centrum.
+Amsterdam is a web of canals – the city itself is about 20% water – which can pose difficult to maneuver.
+At the center of the city is an area called Centrum, in which the Royal Palace of Amsterdam rises as if to orient tourists.
+The verdant Canal Belt area – which refers to the Herengracht, the Keizersgracht and the Prinsengracht canals, as well as the thin stretches of land found amongst them – forms a half-circle around Centrum.
 To the southwest, you'll find Museumplein and farther south De Pijp.
 Jordaan lies to the west and Jodenbuurt and Plantage to the east.
 For a little help navigating the city's various areas, enlist the help of a local by signing up for a guided tour.

 The Centrum (center) is located in central Amsterdam and comprises Oude Zijd (Old Side), Nieuwe Zijd (New Side) and the Red Light District.
 Containing Amsterdam's oldest building, aptly named Oude Kerk (Old Church), the Medieval Center also holds the Nieuwe Kerk (New Church), an old convent called Begijnhof, the Royal Palace of Amsterdam and Amsterdams Historisch Museum (Amsterdam Historical Museum).